emqx/blog/en/202005/emqx-plug-in-persistence-series-3-emqx-redis-data-persistence.md

-### Configure EMQ X Enterprise server
+### Configure EMQX Enterprise server

-In terms of the [EMQ X Enterprise](https://www.emqx.com/en/products/emqx) installed via RPM, the Redis-related configuration files are located in `/etc/emqx/plugins/emqx_backend_redis.conf`.
+In terms of the [EMQX Enterprise](https://www.emqx.com/en/products/emqx) installed via RPM, the Redis-related configuration files are located in `/etc/emqx/plugins/emqx_backend_redis.conf`.
 If only test Redis persistence function, most configurations do not need to be changed.
-The only place that needs to be changed is the Redis server address: If the Redis installed by the reader is not on the same server as EMQ X, please specify the correct Redis server address and port.
+The only place that needs to be changed is the Redis server address: If the Redis installed by the reader is not on the same server as EMQX, please specify the correct Redis server address and port.
 As shown in the  following:

 ```bash
 ## Redis Server 127.0.0.1:6379, Redis Sentinel: 127.0.0.1:26379